F5Networks/f5-openstack-docs/os-config-guide_liberty.md

 This guide will allow a user who already has an all-in-one OpenStack deployment (in other words, one host serves as the controller, compute, and network nodes) to configure it to attach to an existing external network.

-The instructions presented here were prepared from a Packstack deployment on OpenStack Kilo using CentOS 7.
+The instructions presented here were prepared from a Packstack deployment on OpenStack Liberty using CentOS 7.
 We relied heavily on the RDO project's [Neutron with existing external network](https://www.rdoproject.org/networking/neutron-with-existing-external-network/) and the Red Hat Enterprise Linux 7 [OpenStack Networking Guide](https://access.redhat.com/documentation/en/red-hat-enterprise-linux-openstack-platform/7/networking-guide/networking-guide).
 We've found both documentation sets extremely helpful and recommend consulting them for any issues you may encounter.

 ## Users